 Address: Putaljski put 4, 21212, Kaštel Sućurac, Croatia

 For a relaxing afternoon enjoying great wines, delicious local cuisine, and outstanding views of the Adriatic, take a tour of Putalj Winery.
-The vineyards date back more than 1,000 years, and the current winery has been in the Kovac family for more than 100 years.
+The vineyards date back over 1,000 years, and the current winery has been in the Kovac family for over 100 years.

 Daily tours leave from the Golden Gate at Diocletian’s Palace in the early afternoon.
-A comfortable BMW minivan whisks you through the beautiful countryside until arriving at a beautiful outdoor terrace 400 meters above the coast.
-Here you’re greeted with a delicious glass of wine and breathtaking views of the Adriatic.
+A comfortable BMW minivan whisks you through the beautiful countryside until you arrive at a beautiful outdoor terrace 400 meters above the coast.
+Here, you’re greeted with a delicious glass of wine and breathtaking views of the Adriatic.

 Winemaker Anton Kovac delights in sharing the history of the winery and the wine-making process used by his family for more than 100 years.
-And recently, the winery got a huge boost in popularity when scientists discovered that the area was the original birthplace of Zinfandel wine.
+Recently, the winery got a huge boost in popularity when scientists discovered that the area was the original birthplace of Zinfandel wine.